/

 Snapshot Edition Numbers

 Edition numbers identify document snapshots within a document succession.
-An edition number is composed of non-negative integers separated by periods.
+An edition number is composed of positive integers separated by periods (possibly just a single positive integer).

 Example: DSI of the first edition.